 With portable equipment, location recording is no problem.
-Coupled with detailed studio foley this combination can create truly convincing sonic environments.
+Coupled with detailed studio foley and sound design, this combination can create truly convincing sonic environments.

 As with bespoke composition, the earlier a sound designer is brought into a project, the better.
 In the case of a film, a sound designer can be working with a director from the early script stages, in order to develop initial sonic concepts that will best represent, or enhance the storyline and visual ideas.